jhordyess/empleados-api-node/README.md

 yarn dev
 ```

-7. Now your can test the endpoints at <http://localhost:3000/api/v1>.
+7. Now you can test the endpoints at <http://localhost:3000/api/v1>.
 The API docs(Swagger UI) will be available at <http://localhost:3000/api/v1/docs>

 ## How to use for development with Docker